hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

-open up my veins and drain them dry darling I love you, its no lie hope its just enough to get you by all that I ask is that you try
+open up my veins and drain them dry darling I love you, its no lie hope its just enough to get you by all that I ask is that you try, to

 suck the life right out of me
 how I show my love, you see